What Went Wrong: Part III — The Quarantine

 “The resulting strain on UMass resources during the surge did result in delay and interruption of some services, and we have acted to address those matters,” he said.

 Some wellness check-in calls were “set aside” as staff focused on contact tracing and transporting students infected with COVID-19 to isolation rooms, Blaguszewski said.
-Those calls were subsequently resumed.
+Those calls have since resumed.

-The food delivery, part of UMass’ renowned dining program, has also struggled to keep up with demand.
+But the food delivery, part of UMass’ renowned dining program, has struggled to keep up with demand.

 On her first full day quarantining in the UMass Hotel, Cassie Penttila, a sophomore computer engineering major, received her first meal at 3 p.m.